app-enhance/ae-di/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/s5ej8f3uechsx3gs/branch/master?svg=true)](https://ci.appveyor.com/project/Ermesx/ae-di/branch/master)
 [![app-enhance-dev MyGet Build Status](https://www.myget.org/BuildSource/Badge/app-enhance-dev?identifier=891bb83e-b009-4793-b622-495a6eab6afc)](https://www.myget.org/gallery/app-enhance-dev)

-This is extension library for `Microsoft.Extensions.DependencyInjection` to provide declarative way to pick out lifetime of services and register them in just a few lines.
+This is an extension library for `Microsoft.Extensions.DependencyInjection` which provides you with a declarative way to pick out lifetime of services and register them in just a few lines.

 ## Motivation
-When you want to register service (create dependency) in `IServiceCollection` you have to describe al lest 3 things.
+When you want to register a service (create dependency) in `IServiceCollection` you have to describe at least 3 things.

 * Service interface
 * Service implementation
 * Lifetime scope

-In default way it looks like below
+Ususally it should look like this (see below)
 ```c#
 // Method ex. in Startup.cs
 // doc: http://docs.asp.net/en/latest/fundamentals/dependency-injection.html